The Holy Spirit or my conscience?

 CLICK ON LISTEN IN BROWSER FOR AUDIO VERSION)

-Scripture says in the last days, perilous times will come and that will produce in men certain ungodly traits which include being ungrateful.
+Scripture says that in the last days, perilous times will come, and that will produce in men certain ungodly traits, including ungratefulness.
 Perilous connotes trouble, difficulty, risky, dangerous, or stressful situations.
 The havoc and uncertainties of COVID-19 have caused a lot of fear and stress.

-Saying “Thank you ” will be difficult for men because they have become lovers themselves.
-They will appreciate nothing. allowing selfishness to get in the way of acknowledging God.
+“Thank you ” will be difficult for men to say because they have become lovers of themselves.
+They will appreciate nothing, allowing selfishness to get in the way of acknowledging God.

 To be thankful is to be grateful or to be appreciative.

-Giving thanks, not in some things or a few things but in Everything for it is the will of God in Christ Jesus for you.
+Give thanks, not in some things or a few things but in everything, for it is the will of God in Christ Jesus for you.

-Ephesians 5:17 admonishes us to understand the will of God.
-We often interpret God’s will for our life to be some big, mystical plan that we’re constantly in search of, when that will, has been provided in His word for us.
+Ephesians 5:17 admonishes us to understand God’s will.
+We often interpret God’s will for our lives as some big, mystical plan we’re constantly searching for when that will has been provided in His word.
 All that is required of us is to obey.

 What should we be thankful for?

 Thankfulness is usually in response to a gift or a good act.
-But for the believer in Christ Jesus, thankfulness should not be limited to only gifts and good acts.
-We are to be grateful in all things; good or bad.
+However, for the believer in Christ Jesus, thankfulness should not be limited to only gifts and good acts.
+We are to be grateful for all things, good or bad.
 That sounds impossible to do in bad circumstances.
 God is not asking us to pretend but to trust Him in the most difficult situations because all things work together for good -Romans 8:28.
-Giving thanks in all things is therefore a demonstration of faith or trust in God at all times.
+Giving thanks in all things is, therefore, a demonstration of faith or trust in God at all times.
 Thankfulness must become a lifestyle, not a duty or an obligation.

-We have to be grateful to God for all things – everything that pertains to life, godliness, and precious promises – 2 Peter1 :3-4.
-The more we know God, the more we will appreciate Him.
-When we become aware of the good things He has given us, the more thankful we will be.
+We must be grateful to God for everything about life, godliness, and precious promises – 2 Peter1 :3-4.
+The more we know God, the more we would appreciate Him.
+We will be more thankful when we become aware of the good things He has given us.
 And as we reflect on the goodies, let’s not forget our greatest gift from God, Jesus Christ, and our salvation through Him.
 In Colossians 1:12, Apostle Paul admonishes the believers to give “joyful thanks” to God for their salvation.

 Be grateful to God for your life and every ability.
-Learn to appreciate those little things and moments in your life.
-And let’s not forget to give thanks to those around us—our spouses, children, relatives, friends, co-workers, and many others who help us in different ways.
+Learn to appreciate the little things and moments in your life.
+And let’s not forget to thank those around us—our spouses, children, relatives, friends, co-workers, and many others who help us in various ways.

 Allowing the worries and rush of life to overwhelm you is a pathway to ingratitude.
-You focus so much on your needs and wants that you fail to see the abundance that is present.
-And instead of thanking God for carrying you through that trouble, you usually allow that problem to steal your joy away leaving you to complain and be resentful.
+You focus so much on your needs and wants that you fail to see the present abundance.
+Instead of thanking God for carrying you through that trouble, you usually allow that problem to steal your joy away, leaving you to complain and be resentful.

 Do not be anxious or worried about anything, but in everything [every circumstance and situation] by prayer and petition with thanksgiving, continue to make your [specific] requests known to God.”Philippians 4:6 (AMP)

 We are commanded never to be anxious.
-Rather, to give thanks in prayer, while making known our requests to God who is our provider.
+Rather, we should give thanks in prayer while making our requests known to God, who is our provider.
 To be anxious is to worry.
 To worry is to allow your mind to dwell on the difficulties and troubles which can affect your health.
 Today, choose to see the good in the bad.

 You can do this by allowing the peace of God to guard your heart and mind in Christ Jesus -Philippians 4:7